ABDFMSM/AOAI-Langchain-ChromaDB/README.md

 # AOAI-Langchain-ChromaDB
 This repo is used to locally query pdf files using AOAI embedding model, langChain, and Chroma DB embedding database.
-I was inspired by my LazaUK repo (https://github.com/LazaUK/AOAI-LangChain-Milvus/tree/main), as he used Milvus vectorDB and stored it through a container.
+I was inspired by LazaUK repo (https://github.com/LazaUK/AOAI-LangChain-Milvus/tree/main), as he used Milvus vectorDB and stored it through a container.
 My repo is using Chroma vectorDB and stores the embeddings locally.

 ## Step 1 - Installing the requirements and gettings things ready